xprt64/dudulina/docs/QueryingAnAggregate.md

 - by extracting the Aggregate's internal algorithm into a Domain service (my fingers hurt when I write this)
 - or by creating a new Aggregate query method that resembles the corresponding command method would return a boolean, true if the command would succed and false otherwise

-But neither of these methods do not conform to the DDD rules and I agree with those rules.
+But neither of these methods does conform to the DDD rules and I agree with those rules.
 Still, we *must* provide this feature to the UI, the client *really wants it*.

 We remember one particular characteristic of an Aggregate: it is a side-effect free class.
 No matter what method I call on an Aggregate, unless I persist the changes in an Application service, no harm is done.
 I can call an Aggregate's method 1000 times and nothing will change.
 After I load an Aggregate, every time I call a method it will give me the same result (it is pure).